yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-transactions-in-gigaspaces.markdown

 com.gs.jms.use_mahalo=true
 {% endhighlight %}

+{% info %}
-{% lampon %} You can avoid using distributed transactions by:
+You can avoid using distributed transactions by:
+{%endinfo%}

 - Not involving more than one destination in a transaction.
 - Using only a single space (not a cluster).